matthewmoscou/Canthatch/README.md

 ```

 ### Conversion of the *Srs1* region from the Chinese Spring haplotype to the Canthatch haplotype
 `QKgenome` was used to convert the Chinese Spring haplotype into the Canthatch haplotype.
-Parameters include a coverage of 10 reads and 80% alternate allele frequency.
+Parameters include a coverage of 10 reads and an alternate allele frequency of 80%.

 ```bash
 bedtools genomecov -d -split -ibam Srs_Can.sorted.rmdup.bam > Srs_Can.sorted.rmdup.genomecov.txt